Green Beans and Carrots with Chermoula Sauce

-Green Beans and Carrots with Charmoula Sauce are such a fun idea for an interesting side dish, and this gluten-free recipe is also vegan!
-If you want to make a lower-carb version of this recipe just use more green beans and less carrots.
+Green Beans and Carrots with Chermoula Sauce are an interesting side dish that features the herb-based sauce called Chermoula!
+If you want to make a lower-carb version of this recipe just use more green beans and fewer carrots.

-I don’t think there are any awards for Thanksgiving side dishes, but if there were I’d nominate this dish of Green Beans and Carrots with Charmoula Sauce as the Most Interesting New Side Dish.
-And when I say interesting, what I mean is we couldn’t stop eating it, all the while remarking how plain steamed green beans and carrots had been transferred into something amazing by the sauce.
+I don’t think there are any awards for Thanksgiving side dishes, but if there were I’d nominate Green Beans and Carrots with Chermoula Sauce as the Most Interesting New Side Dish.
+And when I say interesting, what I mean is we couldn’t stop eating it, all the while remarking how plain steamed green beans and carrots had been transferred into something amazing by the Chermoula sauce.
+And if you’ve never tried this interesting herb sauce, you have to try it!

-How to Make Green Beans and Carrots with Charmoula Sauce:
+How to make Green Beans and Carrots with Chermoula Sauce:

 (Scroll down for complete recipe with nutritional information.)